“Jock Stein changed the world for Celtic!”

 Captain Billy McNeill, goal machine Bobby Lennox and young winger Jimmy Johnstone have become disillusioned in a side who haven’t claimed a major trophy since a famous 7-1 League Cup win over bitter rivals Rangers in 1957 and are considering their future’s in Glasgow’s East End.

-However, by the end of the month, news has begun to filter through that the main who retired as a Celtic player just before that league cup success in ’57 would be making his way back to Celtic Park – this time as manager.
+However, by the end of the month, news has begun to filter through that the main who retired as a player at the club just before that success in ’57 would be making his way back to Celtic Park – this time as manager.

 A move that would changed the history of Celtic Football Club forever.

 We spent some time with Matt this week ahead of the book’s launch as he talked us through some of the key events of that year and of the massive impact they would go on to have on the club.

 The book is a very welcome addition to the world of Celtic literature as David Potter once again captures the emotions of the time with his first hand account of following the club during that eventful era.